erikauer/jira-issue-transitioner/README.md

      export JIRAISSUETRANSITIONER_TRANSITION=22

 You can set JIRAISSUETRANSITIONER_DRYRUN to true, if you want to test a transition.
-This configuration is convenient if you want to initial configure the issuetransitioner in your environment.
+This configuration is convenient if you want to initially configure the issue transitioner for your environment.

-## Built With
+## Built with

 We use gradle to build the project.
 As in this project the gradle wrapper is used you just need to download the repository and run